 - Allow extra times for routines errands and tasks.
 The stores are crowded, lines are longer, traffic is worse.
 Plan accordingly!

 - You don’t have to attend all the parties and events!
-Take 24 hours to decide if it fits your theme and priorities.
+Take 24 hours to decide if it fits your vision and priorities.

 - Take time to enjoy the lights, decorations and music!

 - Does sending out holiday cards seem like a nice idea yet how will it ever get done on time?
 Computerize and update your list throughout the year.
-Allot 15-20 minutes each to work on.
+Allot 15-20 minutes regularly to work on them.
 Delegate tasks to your kids, even the younger ones can stamp and seal!